nila-1234/code-editor-react/README.md

-# To install the app and build locally
+# To install the app

 ### `npm install`